-Dear Fellow Stockholder:
+Dear Fellow Stockholders:

-It is my pleasure to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation to be held on Thursday, May 26, 2022, at 8:00 a.m., Eastern daylight time.
-This year's Annual Meeting will again be a "virtual meeting" conducted via live audio webcast to facilitate broad stockholder attendance and equal participation, from any location around the world, at no cost.
-Each stockholder will be able to participate in the Annual Meeting by accessing a live webcast at www.virtualshareholdermeeting.com/SEE2022 and entering the 16-digit control number included on the stockholder's Notice of Internet Availability of Proxy Materials or proxy card.
-Stockholders will also be able to vote their shares and submit questions via the Internet during the meeting by participating in the webcast.
+The independent directors and I are pleased to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation on May 18, 2023 at 8:00 a.m., Eastern daylight time.
+This year's Annual Meeting will again be virtual via live audio webcast to facilitate broad stockholder attendance and equal participation.
+Further details regarding our Annual Meeting and the business to be conducted are provided in the enclosed Notice of Annual Meeting of Stockholders and Proxy Statement.